mslmio/sdk-swift/SwiftPackageManager.md

 ---

-Search for the Firebase Apple SDK using the repo's URL:
+Search for the Mslm SDK using the repo's URL:

 ```console
 https://github.com/mslmio/sdk-swift.git